 Our favorite thing about this channel, however, is the food… enthusiastic cooks and vegans, the couple whip up some incredible meals on their travels (it’s no wonder they always look so good).
 What’s more, they’ve made a whole bunch of videos detailing their recipes so you can try them out yourself.
 Our favorites include their cream cheese (yes… it is possible to make vegan cream cheese!), ‘chicken’ ceasar wrap, and vegan pancake recipes.

-Aside from the food, they also give tips covering a range of other topics, from how to take Instagram photos, to where to park your van safely, to how to survive van life as a couple (we imagine it gets pretty intense at times!).
+Aside from the food, they also give tips covering a range of other topics, from how to take Instagram photos, to where to park your camper van safely, to how to survive living as a van life couple (we imagine it gets pretty intense at times!).
 Overall, this is a lighthearted, friendly channel with some fantastic ideas for how to live (and eat) on four wheels.